 Not only will it help you get through a stressful workday or a difficult family situation at the Christmas table, but there are other benefits to reap as well.

-Studies benefits of self-soothing
+Proven benefits of self-soothing

 For example, a 2009 study reports that practicing self-soothing self-talk reduces shame and skin complaints in people suffering from acne.
-On the other end of the spectrum, a 2016 article reports that maladaptive self-soothing methods are associated with burnout, while developing positive and adaptive self-soothing can prevent burnout.

 In general, adaptive and effective emotion regulation strategies have been found to be positively correlated with subjective well-being and happiness (as reported in this 2014 article, for example), and self-soothing is no exception in that regard.